-Whether you’re working in the electrical industry or tackling a project on your own, there are some common mistakes that need to be avoided at all costs.
+Whether you’re working in the electrical industry or tackling a project on your own, or planning to move out of an office, there are some common mistakes with electrical set up at your new location, that need to be avoided at all costs.
 The consequences of improper wiring and electrical mistakes are not only inconvenient but possibly even catastrophic!

 8 Electrical Mistakes to watch for, and solutions for fixing them